TypeErrorDev/FlashPoint/README.md

 - Refreshing the page returns you to the login screen.
 - Cannot create new decks/flashcards at the moment
+- Flashcards are not automatically validated as correct/incorrect yet.
+- Cannot create/edit/delete decks yet
 - Settings page is pretty much useless
-- Cannot create/edit/delete decks yet